The Intellectual Property and Antitrust Review: Turkey

 The Board is likely to challenge concentrations that create or strengthen a dominant position, which would result in a significant lessening of competition in a market for goods or services within the whole or a part of Turkey.
 The acquisition of IP rights would not be an exception to this rule, and thus would be evaluated under the same test to assess whether the competitive problems arise from a market position gained as a result of the relevant IP rights.

-In (exceptional) cases where competition problems arise from a market position based on the superiority of owning a certain technology or IP right, the divestiture of the said technology or IP right may be considered a suitable remedy.18 A divestiture package that includes only trademarks and relevant production or distribution assets may only be accepted as a suitable remedy if sufficient proof is adduced showing that at the hands of a suitable purchaser the said package would turn immediately into a competitive and viable asset.19 The Board is familiar with cases where the remedies partly involve divestiture of IP rights such as certain trademarks and brands (e.g., Mey İçki).20
+In (exceptional) cases where competition problems arise from a market position based on the superiority of owning a certain technology or IP right, the divestiture of this technology or IP right may be considered a suitable remedy.17 A divestiture package that includes only trademarks and relevant production or distribution assets may only be accepted as a suitable remedy if sufficient proof is adduced showing that at the hands of a suitable purchaser this package would turn immediately into a competitive and viable asset.18 The Board is familiar with cases where the remedies partly involve divestiture of IP rights such as certain trademarks and brands (e.g., Mey İçki).19

 i Sham or vexatious IP litigation

 While there has been no prior case law under the Turkish competition law practice dealing specifically with sham or vexatious IP litigation cases and competition law intersection, such arrangements and practices would be closely scrutinised under the applicable provisions of Turkish competition laws.